ahmetcanaydemir/ahmetcanaydemir.github.io/src/pages/git-hooks-enforce-commit-message-and-branch-name/index.md

 ## Restricting Branch Names

-We will accept branch names as ISSUE-0000/feature-name but we have to consider also other branch names like `main`, `develop`, `release` etc. For this we can use following regular expression.
+We will accept branch names as ISSUE-0000/feature-name but we have to consider also other branch names like `main`, `develop`, `release` etc. For this, we can use the following regular expression.

 ```bash
 REGEX_ISSUE_ID="^(ISSUE-[0-9]+\/([a-zA-Z0-9]|-)+|develop|main|release"
 ```

 We also need the branch name:

 ```bash
 git rev-parse --abbrev-ref HEAD
 ```

-Thats it!
+That's it!
 We have regex and we have branch name.
 We will check for branch name starts with `ISSUE-0000/feature-name` or `develop` or `main` or `release`.
 If our check fails we will echo our error message and exit with `exit code 1`.

 `pre-commit`

 ```bash
 #!/bin/bash